Fish Species NT: A Guide for Fishing Australia

 Barracuda

-Best Targeted: Barracuda are effectively targeted using lures that mimic the movement of their prey.
+Best Targeted: Look for Barracuda near the surface in open seas or near coastal coral reefs where you can see seagrass fields.
+However juvenile Great barracuda are found among mangroves and in estuaries.
+Barracuda are effectively targeted using lures that mimic the movement of their prey.
 They are aggressive strikers, so a fast retrieval can entice them to bite.
 You can also catch them by trolling, casting, and using surface lures and jigs.

 Appearance: Barracuda have long, slender bodies and pointed snouts filled with sharp teeth and fangs (distinguished from Wahoo, which don’t have fangs).
 Typically, they have shiny blue-grey colouration on their upper bodies that fades to silver and white below and often feature dark spots along their sides.
-The barracuda has a crescent-shaped caudal fin or tail designed for speed and quick, powerful bursts when hunting prey.
+The barracuda has two short, separate dorsal fins and a crescent-shaped caudal fin or tail designed for speed and quick, powerful bursts when hunting prey.
+They can grow to 200cm and weigh up to 50kg.

 Eating: Barracuda have a firm white flesh but can also have a high mercury content.